kevhen/CryptoCrawler/PITCHME.md

 #### Latent Dirichlet allocation
 - A "Document" contains some Topics with different Weights |
 - A "Topic" is Probability Distribution about all Words in Corpus |
-- A "Word" can be assigned to more than one topics |
+- A "Word" can be assigned to more than one Topics |

-<span class="fragment">Does this work for such short documents like Tweets?
+<span class="fragment">Does this work for such short Documents like Tweets?
 Lets try!</span>

 +++